-The Philadelphia Immunization Program coordinates a citywide Community-based Influenza Vaccine Campaign (CFC) for adults each year starting in October (the CFC clinics for 2013-14 are now closed).
+The Philadelphia Immunization Program coordinates a citywide Community-based Influenza Vaccine Campaign (CFC) for adults each year starting in October (the CFC clinics for 2014-15 will begin soon).
 The purpose of the community-based flu vaccine program is to immunize adults aged 19 through 64 years who do not have health insurance and have no alternative source for medical care, or who are unable to access their usual source of care.

 The objectives of the community-based influenza vaccination campaign are to:

 - Raise awareness about the importance of annual seasonal influenza vaccinations for adults.

 - Increase influenza vaccination coverage in Philadelphia’s adult, uninsured population.

 Eligibility for the Community Flu Campaign